How RockBLOCK helps deliver critical medical care via drone

 How Drones are Delivering Medicines

 Skylift UAV built an autonomous eVTOL (electric, vertical take-off and landing) aircraft which can fly for 1.5 hours on a single charge, with a maximum speed of 100 Mph.
-In BVLOS (Beyond Visual Line of Sight) configuration, it can travel up to 62 miles, depending on the payload; in this instance, the distance travelled is 25 miles.
+In BVLOS (Beyond Visual Line of Sight) configuration, it can travel up to 100 Km, depending on the payload; in this instance, the distance travelled is 40 Km.
 This gives the drone plenty of juice to compensate for adverse wind conditions, or waiting for permission to land.

 The drones are autonomous, but monitored by Skylift’s safety pilots who can take control of the drone at any time.
 As the drone travels BVLOS, and across a body of water (the Solent), it’s essential that the pilots have two reliable means of communication with the drone at all times.
 The Skylift UAV team chose the RockBLOCK 9603 in addition to aviation-grade L-Band radio to ensure that irrespective of the drone’s location, connectivity is guaranteed.